CellProfiler/tutorials/internal_use/docs/3d-monolayer/3D_Monolayer.rst

 7. Choose “Process as 3D”
 8. Populate the fields for “Relative Pixel Spacing”.

-    -  Fiji > Image > Show Info… (Ctrl + I)
+    -  You can find this information on the image metadata.
+Open the image in Fiji and go to Image > Show Info… (or use Ctrl + I)
-    -  Search for something like “Voxel size” or record this metadata when collecting your own images
+    -  Near the end of the metadata you will find the information for the “Voxel size” (x,y,z).
+You can also record this metadata when collecting your own images
+    -  For this example, the relative pixel spacing is 0.26 in x and y and 0.29 pixels in z.
     -  The actual units do not matter, rather their relative proportion.
        The numbers are unitless and therefore the decimal place does not matter.
-    -  For this example, the relative pixel spacing is 0.065 in x and y and 0.29 pixels in z.

 9. Create “rule criteria” to identify an image by its color/channel.
     For example, using the Metadata you just extracted - ``Metadata -> Does -> Have ChannelNumber matching -> 0`` would match the first image.
-10. Give the images “variable names” that describe the contents in the image.
-For example, use the name *dna* or *dapi* to describe an image stained with DAPI.
+10. Give the images “variable names” that describe the contents of the image.
+For example, use the name *dna* to describe an image stained with DAPI.
 11. Add images with rulesets for the other channels in the experiment.
     In this case, Channel 0 contains images of the plasma membrane, Channel 1 contains images of mitochondria, and Channel 2 contain images of DNA.
+You can name them *origMemb*, *origMito* and *origDNA*, respectively.

 Find objects: nuclei
 ====================